 “Low acid coffees and cold brew coffees touted for having higher PH levels (meaning less acidic) are not actually that much different than your standard coffee brews,” Penaranda said.
 “There’s only a slight difference, with black coffee around 5.2, low acid coffee around 5.7 and cold brew around 5.1.”

 While we definitely can’t tell you what coffee to drink, just remember everything in moderation.
 “High consumption of coffee, soft drinks, sports drinks and caffeinated drinks can have an acidic reaction on your teeth—not to mention other effects on your health,” Penaranda cautioned.
 “Make sure you drink in moderation, and if you can, rinse out your mouth with water after you consume them.”

 Make coffee more palatable to your stomach

-You don’t have to pay extra for any “fancy” low acid coffees.
+You don’t have to pay extra for any “fancy” low acid coffee brands.
 Whether you don’t like the taste or the side effects, here are some tips for reducing acidity:

-- Add a dash of milk or plant-based milks to help balance out the PH level.
+- Add a dash of milk or plant-based milks to your cup to help balance out the PH level.

-- Try darker roast coffees, which are slightly less acidic than lighter roast coffees.
+- Try dark roast coffees, which are slightly less acidic than lighter roast coffees.